Shut Up and Dance: Mixes

 Shut Up and Dance: Mixes is a Paula Abdul remix album, released in 1990.
-It contains dance remixes of the six hit singles from Abdul's debut album Forever Your Girl, one remixed album track and one medley.
-The album was another huge success for Abdul, peaking at No. 7 on the Billboard 200.
+It contains dance remixes of the six hit singles from Abdul's debut album Forever Your Girl, one remixed album track, and one medley.
+It was another huge success for Abdul, peaking at No. 7 on the Billboard 200.

 Following Abdul's continued UK singles success throughout 1990, Shut Up and Dance was re-released there late in the same year, featuring an additional four tracks.

-There were two singles and accompanying music videos released from the project—the "1990 Medley Mix" and "Straight Up (Ultimix mix)".
+There were two singles and accompanying music videos released from the project—the "1990 Medley Mix" and "Straight Up (Ultimix Mix)".